PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get.md

 ```

 The compact query can also be used to get a general overview of the number of Vulnerabilities and Compliance issue counts instead of listing all of CVEs and compliance violations.
-The following example curl command uses basic auth to retrieve the compact scan report for the ubuntu image in the registry.
+The following example curl command uses basic auth to retrieve the compact scan report for the Ubuntu image in the registry.
 The name query is synonymous with the **Search Registry** field in the Console UI:

 ```bash
 $ curl -k \